 In those puritanical days of the early 1900s, many states banned gambling in all formats.
 Unfortunately, the highly regarded Tennessee horse racing industry was a direct victim of those times.

 While legislation to revive the industry has stalled – at least some officials are trying to revive this.
 Recent sports betting legislation did get through, showing that changes are possible.

-There are horse racing betting sites which allow access to the pari-mutuel pools.
-You will be able to bet on races, watch them live and even access advanced statistical data via past performance reports.
+There are horse racing betting sites and sportsbooks which allow access to the pari-mutuel pools or offer horse betting outside the pools.
+That means you are able to bet on races, watch them live, and even access advanced statistical data via past performance reports.

 You can bet on horse races legally in Tennessee.
 But, since there are no racetracks or off-track betting facilities, you have to bet online.
 You can legally bet on horse races online with dedicated horse racing betting sites and licensed Tennessee online and mobile sportsbooks.

 In 2018, there was approximately $11.2 billion bet on horse races in the US.
 With the number of legal online and mobile sportsbooks launching across the country offering legal horse race betting, that number should continue to rise.